 South Africa, 2019.
 Twenty-five years since the first post-apartheid democratic elections, two men from contrasting walks of life are thrust together to reflect on a quarter century of change.

-This is a moving and funny new play by the South African actor, activist and playwright John Kani (The Island, Sizwe Banzi is Dead, Black Panther).
-Fellow South Africans Janice Honeyman (Vice Versa; The Tempest, 2009) directs and Antony Sher (King Lear, 2016 & 2018; Death of a Salesman) performs opposite John Kani in this important world premiere.
+This is a moving new play by the South African actor, activist and playwright John Kani (The Island, Sizwe Banzi is Dead, Black Panther).
+Fellow South Africans Janice Honeyman (Vice Versa; The Tempest, 2009) directs and Antony Sher (King Lear, 2016 & 2018; Death of a Salesman) performs opposite John Kani in this important and funny production.

-Please note this production contains strobe lighting, strong language, and some scenes that audiences may find upsetting.
+Please note this show contains strobe lighting, strong language, and some scenes that audiences may find upsetting.